 Algorithm 1 Diagnosis framework

-'''

-function DIAGNOSE(SCN) returns a diagnosis
+1: function DIAGNOSE(SCN) returns a diagnosis

 inputs: SCN, diagnostic scenario

 local variables: h, FDI vector, health assignment

-p, real vector, prediction
+p , real vector, prediction

-\Omega, a set of diagnostic candidates
+Ω , a set of diagnostic candidates

 DIAG, diagnosis, result

-while h \leftarrow NEXTHEALTHASSIGNMENT() do
+2: while $h \leftarrow NEXTHEALTHASSIGNMENT()$ do

-2:

-\mathbf{p} \leftarrow \text{SIMULATE}(M, \gamma, \mathbf{h})
+3: $\mathbf{p} \leftarrow \text{SIMULATE}(M, \gamma, \mathbf{h})$

-3:

-r \leftarrow \text{COMPUTERESIDUAL}(\mathbf{p}, \alpha)
+4: $r \leftarrow \text{COMPUTERESIDUAL}(\mathbf{p}, \alpha)$

-4:

-\Omega \leftarrow \Omega \cup \langle \mathbf{h}, r \rangle
+5: $\Omega \leftarrow \Omega \cup \langle \mathbf{h}, r \rangle$

-5:

-end while
+6: end while

-6:

-7.

-DIAG \leftarrow CombineCandidates(\Omega)
+7: DIAG \leftarrow CombineCandidates(Ω)

-return DIAG
+8: return DIAG

-8:

-end function
+9: end function

-'''

-aspects of this algorithms that ultimately affect the diagnostic accuracy as measured by various performance metrics (see Sec.
-6).
+The basic idea of Alg.
+1 is to simulate for various health assignments and to compare the predictions with the observed sensor data (i.e., telemetry).
+There are several important aspects of this algorithms that ultimately affect the diagnostic accuracy as measured by various performance metrics (see Sec.
+6.4).

-The first algorithmic property that determines many of the diagnostic performances is the order in which health-assignments are generated.
+The first algorithmic property that determines many of the diagnostic performances is the order in which healthassignments are generated.
 In Alg.
 1 this is implemented in the NEXTHEALTHASSIGNMENT function.
 The latter subroutine also determines when to stop the search and should be properly parametrized depending on the model and the user requirements.
 In the standard LYDIA-NG diagnostic library we provide the following diagnostic search policies:

-Breadth-First Search (BFS): This policy first generates the nominal health assignment, then single-faults, double-faults, etc.

-Depth-First Search (DFS): This search policy starts with the nominal health assignment, then adds a single-fault, continues with a double fault including the first, and so on, until all components are failed.
-After the all-faulty assignment is generated, the algorithm backtracks one step and generates a sibling assignment and continues traversing down and backtracking in the same manner until no more backtracking is possible.

-Backwards Greedy Stochastic Search (BGSS): In this mode, the search start from the all-faulty assignment.
+- Breadth-First Search (BFS): This policy first generates the nominal health assignment, then single-faults, double-faults, etc. - Depth-First Search (DFS): This search policy starts with the nominal health assignment, then adds a singlefault, continues with a double fault including the first, and so on, until all components are failed.
+After the all-faulty assignment is generated, the algorithm backtracks one step and generates a sibling assignment and continues traversing down and backtracking in the same manner until no more backtracking is possible. - Backwards Greedy Stochastic Search (BGSS): In this mode, the search start from the all-faulty assignment.

 A random health variable is then flipped and the flip is retained iff the flip leads to a decrease in the residual.
 The order of health variables is arbitrary.
 As the whole search process is stochastic, it needs to be run multiple iterations in order to achieve the desired completeness.
 A formal description of this method for Boolean circuit models can be found in [13].